gevhaz/hugo-theme-notrack/README.md

 ---
 ```

-Don't use the site `config` to add menus because then the highlighting
+Don't use the site configuration file to add menus because then the highlighting
 of active tabs might not work (at least not if drop-down menus are involved).

 ### How to add a page to drop down menu